 With slowing growth and ongoing skirmishes in the U.S./China trade war, equity markets scaled a wall of worry in Q2, with the S&P 500 reaching a record high.
 Most global markets were also higher.
 The source of their optimism: the possibility that the U.S. Federal Reserve would cut interest rates in a bid to extend the decade-long economic expansion – one of the longest in history.

 For now, the U.S. economy continues to perform well, with solid job creation and strong consumer spending.
 Still, against a backdrop of slowing global growth and tariff disputes, risks are skewed to the downside.
 So although we still hold slight overweight positions in U.S. and Canadian stocks, we ended the quarter with a 3% underweight exposure to equities.

 In terms of emerging markets, because of the negative impact the tariff war is having, we moved from a small overweight to an underweight position.
 Our market concerns also extend to Europe, where we are now underweight with the Eurozone economy slowing amid continuing political uncertainty.

-Hopes for lower interest rates buoyed world markets, with some matching the strong gains we saw in Q1.
+Hopes for lower interest rates buoyed world markets.
 The S&P 500 was up 4.3% in Q2, and the MSCI World Index climbed 3.0%.
 The MSCI EAFE Index was up 2.2% -- its performance hindered by a slowing European economy and the Brexit stalemate, which continues to undermine investment in the Eurozone.